wmwolf/education-notebook/README.md

 ### This particular docker stack image is a fork of the official one, `umsimads/education-notebook`.

-The impetus of this fork was two-fold:
+The impetus of this fork was three-fold:

 - Switch to using `scipy-notebook` instead of `datascience-notebook` since I have no need for R, Julia, etc.
 - Use a more updated base image than what was originally available so that a more updated version of `nbgrader` was available.
+- Add `nbgitpuller` to synchronize handouts (not to be turned in)

 ## What is education-notebook